wp-plugins/easyrecipe/readme.txt

 9. We take support seriously.
 You can even add a ticket to our support database right from your blog admin.

 == Changelog ==
+= 3.2.2802 =
+* Enhancement: Generate taxonomies that can be used by the EasyIndex plugin
+* Update: Bring version numbers into line with EasyRecipe Plus
+* Update: Changes for Wordpress 4.0
+* Update: Use the more correct "ratingCount" rather than "reviewCount"
+* Update: re-label "Serves" as the more correct "Yield"
+* Bug fix: Self ratings weren't being displayed in some circumstances

 = 3.2 Build 1311 =
 * Enhancement: Display Get Me Cooking recipes without the need to convert (Plus version)
 * Enhancement: Display Recipe Card recipes without the need to convert (Plus version)